Kim Cooper, Human Services Coordinator

 - Basic needs, such as food and shelter

 - Domestic violence prevention and victim support

 - Specialized services for refugee and immigrant populations

 Human Services Needs Assessment

 Prepared by KONÉ Consulting in collaboration with SeaTac Parks, Community Programs and Services.
 (January 2018) Human Services Needs Assessment

 The Human Service Funders Collaborative, consisting of eighteen cities from South, North and East King County have joined together to use a common application process to receive requests for human services funding for 2017-2018.
 The process is now closed.

 Click here for 2017-2018 Human Services Funding Allocations.

 The City of SeaTac allocates funds for the delivery of human services through a bi-annual application process.
 The City contracts with non-profit agencies to provide programs and services.
 For information and phone numbers on available services click here to view the 2017-2018 Providers Guide.

 The City of SeaTac provides additional programs to meet the needs of our residents.
-Please contact the Human Services Manager for information on these programs.
+Please contact the Parks, Community Programs & Services Department for information on these programs.